 1. Draw a line to divide the following pictures into halves that look alike.
-Unlike in the first picture, there may be more than one way of doing this.
+Not just as shown in the first picture, there may be more than one way of doing this.

 2. Draw a line which divides the figures given below into halves that look alike.
-Hint: You will find more than one way in which each figure can be divided.
+Note: You can find more than one way in which each figure can be divided.

-3. Can numbers be divided into halves that look alike?
+3. Can numbers be divided into halves that look alike as you have done above?
 Which of the following numbers can be divided into halves that look alike?
-Also, draw the line which divides the number into halves.
-One has been done for you.
+As you have done above, draw the line which divides the number into halves.
+An example has been given.